david-aspital/PTV-Visum-Parallel-Assignments/README.md

 # PTV Visum Parallel Assignments
 Example code to demonstrate how private transport assignments for multiple time periods can be run in parallel with PTV Visum.
-Please contact [David Aspital](mailto:david.aspital@ptvgroup.com?subject=[GitHub]%20Parallel%20Assignments%20Tool), or log an issue if you have any quereies about this tool.
+Please contact [David Aspital](mailto:david.aspital@ptvgroup.com?subject=[GitHub]%20Parallel%20Assignments%20Tool), or log an issue if you have any queries about this tool.
 ## Assumptions

 The following assumptions and limitations are built in to the current version of the tool, although these can likely be overcome with small changes to the scripts:
-* The tool is built for Visum 2021.
+* The tool is built for Visum 2022.
+Note that there is a branch of this repository that contains the equivalent code for a model using Visum 21.
 Users of this tool are assumed to be familiar with PTV Visum and Transport Modelling terminology.
 For more info about PTV Visum, please visit: https://www.ptvgroup.com/en/solutions/products/ptv-visum/.
 * 3 time periods AM, IP and PM are modelled in this example.
 * Skims are the only data that are required to be brought back into the master file
-* A fixed number of iteratons (3) is carried out between demand and supply
+* A fixed number of iterations (3) is carried out between demand and supply

 ## Input File Creation
 This section covers the template files and model definitions that need to be created in order for the tool to produce the correct sub-ordinate assignment files.